-Emma Klugman
+Prof. Emma Klugman

-Emma Klugman
+Prof. Emma Klugman

 Biography

-I am a psychometrician and statistician with research focusing on the intersection of data science, testing, education, and social good.
-I am in my final year as a doctoral student at the Harvard Graduate School of Education in Education Policy & Program Evaluation and in Data Science.
-I hold a Masters in Education and a Bachelors in Statistics and Computer Science from Harvard.
-My work has been published in Educational Measurement: Issues and Practice and presented at the annual meeting of the National Council on Measurement in Education.
-I also do cross-disciplinary work, including a recent article in the Journal of Social Media in Society, and an article I co-authored with some former students appeared in the journal Cannabis and Cannabinoid Research.
+My work has been published in Educational Measurement: Issues and Practice and presented at the annual meeting of the National Council on Measurement in Education as well as to the International Association for Statistical Education.
+I have also done cross-disciplinary work, including a project published in the Journal of Social Media in Society, and an article co-authored with some former students which appeared in the journal Cannabis and Cannabinoid Research.

 2. I use latent profile analysis and visualizations to describe and characterize the population of US students who take statistics while in high school.